MidiALF 2.x manual

 Press the sequence switch on the left to select the selected step’s sequence.

-Rotate the step encoder to set number of times to play the step’s sequence.
+Rotate the step encoder to set the step’s sequence play count.

-Press the step switch to “learn” song step’s sequence transposition note by playing it on the attached MIDI keyboard or by rotating the step’s encoder.
+Press the step switch to learn the song step’s sequence transposition note by playing it on the attached MIDI keyboard or by rotating the step’s encoder.

 Step configuration pages